Natural Resources

 Degraded Native Grass Community

 Little bluestem and sideoats grama are the dominant grasses.
 Big bluestem is declining, and this community phase signals a significant loss of production.
 This is due to continuous season-long grazing with inadequate recovery periods.
-Grazing-evasive warm-season and cool-season grasses increase.
+Grazing-evasive warm-season grasses and cool-season grasses increase.
 The composition of the forb component remains diverse, but the potential for encroachment by invasive woody species becomes more likely, due to fewer deep rooted species and a reduced fuel load to carry fire.
-While this plant community is less productive and less diverse than the representative plant community, it remains sustainable in regards to site/soil stability, watershed function, and biologic integrity.
+While this plant community is less productive and less diverse than the representative plant community, it remains sustainable in regard to site/soil stability, watershed function, and biologic integrity.
 Total annual production ranges from 1,600 to 2,800 pounds of air dry vegetation per acre.

 Jan | Feb | Mar | Apr | May | Jun | Jul | Aug | Sep | Oct | Nov | Dec |